 The best way to take vitamin C is by including the foods rich in the vitamin in your diet.
 Most fruits and vegetables contain this vitamin – so you can have a regular fruit or vegetable salad and rest assured.
 Even a glass of juice or smoothie would work wonders.

 But if you really don’t have the time to prepare a salad for yourself, you can go for supplements.
 Depending on the dosage, you can take a vitamin C supplement 2 to 3 times a day – with your meals.
+You may also take it on an empty stomach, as some research says that is when vitamin C absorbs better.
 Talk to your doctor or nutritionist to determine the right dosage for you.

 A result constant innovation in the field of medicine is what we now call liposomal vitamin C. Liposomal technology is used to enhance the absorption of the nutrients.
 Liposomal vitamin C offers bioavailability advantages over OTC supplements – the phospholipids it contains forms liposomes in the stomach when mixed with water.
 These liposomes increase the rate of absorption (52).